 After the debacle in Australia the selectors preferred Ganguly over Jadeja as Tendulkar’s deputy.
-However, after South Africa pulled off a close match against India Azharuddin was recalled for the second and final Test at Bangalore.
+However, after South Africa pulled off a close match against India Azhar was recalled for the second and final Test at Bangalore.

-When the selectors named Azharuddin in the subsequent ODI squad Tendulkar resigned in protest: the great man had probably wanted Ganguly and the other seniors to support him.
+When selectors named Azhar in the subsequent ODI squad Tendulkar resigned in protest: the great man had probably wanted Ganguly and the other seniors to support him.
 Instead, Ganguly assumed the role as the captain of India.
 A few years later Ganguly would criticise Dravid for doing exactly the same — but we will come to that later.

 To his credit, Ganguly managed to lead India to a tight 3-2 win in the series.
-There were speculations that there were several fixed matches, but Ganguly marshalled his troops quite capably on field — the most significant part of which was handling Tendulkar and Azharuddin simultaneously.
+There were speculations that there were several fixed matches, but Ganguly marshalled his troops quite capably on field — the most significant part of which was handling Tendulkar and Azhar simultaneously.

 Captain of India

 Ganguly began his tenure rather poorly, not being able to take India to the final of the Coca-Cola Cup in Sharjah or the Asia Cup in Bangladesh that followed.
-However, when India resumed cricket after a gap of four months the suspected players (Azharuddin, Jadeja, and Nayan Mongia, among others) were not in the side anymore.
+However, when India resumed cricket after a gap of four months the suspected players (Azhar, Jadeja, and Nayan Mongia, among others) were not in the side anymore.

 Ganguly’s India toppled Australia and South Africa in the 2000 Champions Trophy knock-out matches but lost in the final to give New Zealand their only major trophy till dat — even after India had New Zealand at 132 for five when they were chasing 265 for a victory.